7 Reasons You Should Pay Off Your Mortgage Before Retirement

 The theory being, with mortgage interest rates at lows, the numbers dictate going for better returns by investing as much as you can in riskier assets.

-If you're carrying credit card debt, pay
+If you're carrying credit card debt, pay that off first.

-It saves you much more money
+It saves you much more money than prepaying your mortgage, and interest on consumer debt isn't tax-deductible.

 But there are good reasons to prepare for retirement by paying off your mortgage.